Aix-les-Bains: From the Middle Ages to the Renaissance

 The texts suggest the existence of other villages including a certified record from 1561, during the general census of the population for the salt tax.
-At that time, there were about 1095 inhabitants of Aix, 46% living in the village; Saint Simond had 125 inhabitants, Puer had 91 people, Chaudhary had 87 people and Lal had 86 people, with the rest of the hamlets, about a dozen, sharing the rest.
+At that time, there were about 1095 inhabitants of Aix, 46% living in the village; Saint Simond had 125 inhabitants, Puer had 91 people, Choudy had 87 people and Lafin had 86 people, with the rest of the hamlets, about a dozen, sharing the rest.
 (Marlioz having escaped from the sources).
 This geography of the habitat seems frozen until the end of the 19th century.
 In Aix, the nearby Abbey of Hautecombe owned a large area at the heights of Saint Simond.

 At the beginning of the 16th century, the ancient church suffered a devastating fire.
 The Aix people requested the help of Claude de Seyssel in order to rebuild.
 He was a seigneurial family member of the town, and was raised to the episcopal dignity.
 He was the Bishop of Albi, and an especially special advisor to the King of France Louis XII.
 He is also the author of a number of treaties.
 With support from De Seyssel the people were able to build a collegiate church, with a chapter of twelve canons, commissioned by a dean, whose appointment was returned to the count.
 A church was built on the nearby square of the cemetery, which included a choir of flamboyant Gothic style.
 If the choir belonged to the collegiate church, the nave belonged to the parishioners and presented a more plain appearance.
 Besides, the poorly constructed roof collapsed in 1644.
 Among the side chapels, one was reserved for the De Seyssels of Aix, in which is buried their dead.
 The collegiate church, fully a parish church after the Revolution, was demolished in 1909, after the construction of the new church.
 This church was known to house a relic of the true cross, which had been worshipped from a distance.
 It is also at the end of the Middle Ages that the stately Château of Aix was rebuilt.
 The ceiling of the Great Hall of the ground floor is dated to 1400.
 The magnificent staircase of honour was built around 1590.